hasadna/open-pension-net-scraper/README.md

 For exmaple: `./envrun.sh python web-sources/gemelnet.py 101 2016 1`
 would write Jan 2016 portfolio of kupa 101 to `data/101-2016-01.csv`.

-### Batch dump portfolios over a period
+### Batch dump reports over a period

 run these on separate shells:

 * [If you don't have a running redis server] `redis-server`

-* `./envrun.sh rq worker`
+* `./envrun.sh rq worker` (executes the jobs `batch_gemelnet.py` queues)

+#### Dumping portfolios

-Exmaple query: `./envrun.sh python batch_gemelnet.py 101 1999 8 2002 4`
+For example: `./envrun.sh python batch_gemelnet.py 101 1999 8 2002 4`
-would dump all months between Aug 1999 and April 2002 (into separate files).
+would queue jobs that dump portfolios of kupa 101 for all months between Aug 1999 and April 2002 into `data/101-1999-08.csv` ... `data/101-2002-04.csv`

-Monitoring jobs:
+#### Dumping performance reports

+For example:
+`./envrun.sh python batch_gemelnet.py 101 1999 8 2002 4 --type performance`
+(or `./envrun.sh python batch_gemelnet.py 101 1999 8 2002 4 -t p`)
+would queue a single job to fetch a performance report for kupa 101 between Aug 1999 and April 2002 and dump it into `data/perf-101-1999-08-2002-04.csv`.

+#### Monitoring/controlling job execution

 * From console: `./envrun.sh rq info`
 * via browser: `./envrun.sh rq-dashboard`

+You can suspend job execution with `./envrun.sh rq suspend` and resume work with `./envrun.sh rq resume`

 ## Tests